 Level Up Bankroll: 40 buy-ins for the next level

-– Better protection against the variance (Swings)
+- Better protection against Variance.

-Minimum bankroll for a level: 60 buy-ins
+Minimum bankroll for one Blind level: 60 buy-ins

 Level Up Bankroll: 80 buy-ins for the next level

-– Maximum high protection against the variance
+- High protection against variance

 - The player must play extremely many hands on a limit before he can ascend